horriblename/hyprgrass/README.md

 #### Other options

-I also recommend you adjust the settings of the builtin gesture to make it easier to switch workspaces:
+I also recommend that you adjust the settings for the built-in gesture to make it easier to switch workspaces:

 ```
 gestures {